- Phone number

 About me and my therapy practice

 Hi!
 My name is Sarah and I am a counsellor working in Southend.
 My counselling practice is based at Room 10, Prittlewell House, 30 East Street which is a 5 minute walk from Prittlewell train station and close to all major bus routes into Southend.

 I know through personal experience that the choice to contact a counsellor is rather daunting and scary.
-Therefore I can assure you that I will show you empathy, honesty and understanding, as well as providing a non-judgemental environment.
+Therefore I can assure you that I will show you empathy, honesty and understanding, as well as providing a non-judgmental environment.
 Counselling gives you the opportunity to explore past and present issues in a safe, confidential space.

 Despite how daunting counselling maybe I have seen that the first step is always worthwhile because I have witnessed and experienced firsthand the benefits of counselling.